1895 - 1982

 Dr. C. George Boeree

-Anna Freud (Ukrainian translationof this page by Anna Matesh)
+In Ukrainian: Anna Freud (translated by Anna Matesh)

 It seems that every time Freud felt he had his successor picked out, the nominee would abandon him.
 At least, that's what happened with Jung and Adler.
 In the meantime, though, his daughter Anna was attending lectures, going through analysis with her father, and generally moving towards a career as a lay psychoanalyst.
 She also became his care-taker after he developed cancer in 1923.
 She became at very least her father's symbolic successor.